hybridgroup/gophercon-2017/starterkit/README.md

 ### Light Cup

-didgital gravity powered mercury switch, LED on switch does not appear to work tried 4 different sensors to test "G" is ground ", "+" is 5v posative S is digital signal(works), " L" is 5v led which appears to not work
+digital gravity powered mercury switch, LED on switch does not appear to work tried 4 different sensors to test "G" is ground ", "+" is 5v posative S is digital signal(works), " L" is 5v led which appears to not work

 ### Infrared Emission Sensor

-Info here...
+analog/digital infrared sensor 5v red signal led included.
+A0 is anlog pin, "G" is ground ", "+" is 5v posative, D0 pin is the digital pin for this module

 ### RGB LED

-Info here...
+this one has the correct labeling yay! "-" symbol is ground, "G" symbol is green posative, "R" symbol is red posative, and "B" symbol is blue posative

 ### IR Sensor

-Info here...
+digital infrared sensor "-" is negative, "s" pin is the digital signal pin and the middle pin is 5v positive

 ### Magnetic Reed Switch

-Info here...
+digital magnetic reed switch "-" is negative, "s" pin is the digital signal pin and the middle pin is 5v positive

 ### Mercury Switch

-Info here...
+digital murcury switch with red LED, "-" is negative, "s" pin is the digital signal pin and the middle pin is 5v positive, tilt the switch to trigger the signal and the LED also turns on

 ### Hit Sensor - Module

-Info here...
+digital knock/hit sensor "-" is negative, "s" pin is the digital signal pin and the middle pin is 5v positive, the sensor is not sensitive must hit kinda hard to trigger

 ### Vibration Sensor

-Info here...
+Digital Vibration sensor "-" is negative, "s" pin is the digital signal pin and the middle pin is 5v positive

 ### Tilt Sensor

-Info here...
+digital tilt sensor "-" is negative, "s" pin is the digital signal pin and the middle pin is 5v positive

 ### Relay

 Info here...

-### Active Buzzer
+### Active Buzzer X2

-Info here...
+digital buzzer... one buzzer works correctly and the other buzzer "-" symbol == positive

 ### Push Button